laftel-team/subdeploy/README.md

 # subdeploy

-Subdeploy is a tool for deploying a service to multiple instances via subscription.
+Sudeploy is a tool that allows you to deploy a service to multiple instances with a single request via subscription model.

 ### Installation